Charlotte Cleverley-Bisman: Meningococcal disease in New Zealand

-In 2004, New Zealand was in the thirteenth year of an epidemic of meningococcal disease, a bacterial infection which can cause meningitis and blood poisoning.
+In 2004, New Zealand was in the thirteenth year of an epidemic of meningococcal group B disease, a bacterial infection which can cause meningitis and blood poisoning.
 Most Western countries have fewer than three cases for every 100,000 people each year, with New Zealand averaging 1.5 before the epidemic started in 1991; in 2001, the worst year of the epidemic in New Zealand, the rate reached 17 per 100,000 people; 5,400 New Zealanders had caught the disease during the epidemic, 220 had died, and 1080 had developed serious disabilities, such as limb amputations or brain damage.
 80% of cases were in young people under 20 years old; half of the cases were in children under 5 years of age.
-The low proportion of deaths from the disease (by international standards) has been credited to wide publicity about the disease and its symptoms.
+From 2002–2004, the New Zealand Ministry of Health fast-tracked the development of a new vaccine against Meningococcal B, MeNZB.

+In 2004, New Zealand Ministry of Health developed its Meningococcal Vaccine Strategy to plan and implement the country’s Meningococcal B Immunisation Programme.
 In June 2004, Cleverley-Bisman became the "face" of the epidemic.
+The vaccination program was highly successful and ran from 2004 to 2011; by 2006 there were around 300 cases of meningococcal group B disease, but by 2010 this had dropped to 30.
+A total of 239 people died between 1991–2006.
+Of the 5,900 cases, around 20% would suffer some degree of disability.